top of page

 image.png

-Our research in chemical bonding tackles foundational questions that lie at the core of chemistry.
-We aim to uncover what truly holds atoms together, how electronic structure governs molecular behaviour, and how these phenomena can be rigorously described using both established and emerging theoretical frameworks.
-A central focus is the further development of interference energy analysis, which reveals how quantum interference underpins different types of chemical bonds within a unified conceptual framework.
-We are also interested in the role of quasi-classical effects in dictating structural and isomeric preferences.
-In this context, we design and apply advanced methodologies that offer a deeper, more nuanced understanding of bonding—particularly in exotic or borderline cases where conventional models break down.
-This work provides the microscopic foundation for all other areas of our research, enabling more accurate interpretations of reactivity, stability, and molecular transformations.
+Our research in chemical bonding addresses foundational questions at the core of chemistry.
+We aim to clarify what holds atoms together, how electronic structure shapes molecular properties, and how these features can be described using both established and emerging theoretical frameworks.
+A central focus is the further development of interference energy analysis, which identifies how quantum interference contributes to different types of chemical bonds within a unified conceptual picture.
+We also examine the role of quasi-classical effects in influencing structural and isomeric preferences.
+In this context, we design and apply advanced methodologies that provide a deeper and more nuanced description of bonding, particularly in exotic or borderline cases where conventional models are limited.
+This work forms the microscopic foundation for other areas of our research and supports more robust interpretations of reactivity, stability, and molecular transformations.

 Astrochemistry, Astrobiology, and the Origin of Life